lestece/VAPIKA-Dosha-Quiz/README.md

 ![Homepage modals](docs/README-images/homepage-modals.gif)

-For easy navigation, modal windows opened through the "Learn more" and "Instructions" buttons in the homepage __can be closed both by clicking on the "close x button" and by clicking anywhere outside of the modal window__.
+For easy navigation, modal windows opened through the "Learn more" and "Instructions" buttons on the homepage __can be closed both by clicking on the "close x button" and by clicking anywhere outside of the modal window__.
 - - -
 - #### QUIZ PAGE